manishkumawat2655/INITO/README.md

 ---
 ### cd(root, pwd, path)
-This algorithm returns the directory of desired path with respect to root or pwd ( working from both '.' and '..' commands also)
+This algorithm(pseudo code flow) returns the directory of desired path with respect to root or pwd ( working from both '.' and '..' commands also)
 ```python
 START
 1.  set path_list to split(path, '/')